GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Look for concentration.
-If the top 10 holdings make up 70%+ of the portfolio, you're really buying 10 stocks plus a name on the front.
+If the top 10 holdings make up 70%+ of the portfolio, you are really buying 10 stocks plus a brand name on the cover.
 If they make up 35–50%, the fund is genuinely diversified.

 • Recognise the names.
-Most Nepali funds have heavy weights in the same large-cap pool: Nepal Life Insurance, Nabil Bank, NIC Asia Bank, Chilime Hydropower, Sarbottam Cement, Api Power, Siddhartha Premier Insurance, and similar.
-A fund whose top-10 looks identical to the NEPSE-50 is not adding much active value; one with genuine sector tilts (e.g., overweight microfinance during a credit-easing cycle) is at least making a call.
+Most Nepali funds carry heavy weights in the same large-cap pool: Nepal Life Insurance, Nabil Bank, NIC Asia Bank, Chilime Hydropower, Sarbottam Cement, Api Power, Siddhartha Premier Insurance, and similar.
+A fund whose top-10 looks identical to the NEPSE-50 is not adding much active value.
+One with genuine sector tilts (overweight microfinance during a credit-easing cycle, say) is at least making a call.

 • Check overlap with funds you already hold.
-If you own Nabil Equity Fund and Nabil Flexi Cap Fund and they share 8 of 10 top holdings, you're paying two expense ratios for one bet.
+Own Nabil Equity Fund and Nabil Flexi Cap Fund with 8 of 10 top holdings in common?
+You are paying two expense ratios for one bet.
 The overlap dramatically reduces the diversification you thought you had.

 6. Sector allocation